cobalt-free driers for sustainable wood

 Gardner Color Performance

 In wood coatings, a higher Gardner color number results in a darker color, which negatively impacts color in transparent wood coatings.
 As manganese is naturally dark, this drier is not an ideal cobalt replacement in wood coatings when it comes to color performance.
-In the 1K wood care oil formulation, HPCs helped maintain lighter color in wood coatings.
+In the 1K wood care oil formulation, the HPC helped maintain lighter color in wood coatings.

 Lower Gardner Color Number with HPCs for wood coating applications

-HPCs provided better color better than manganese driers in the 1K wood care oil formulation.
+Borchi OXY-Coat 1310 provided better color better than manganese driers in the 1K wood care oil formulation.

 Chemical and Stain Resistance